pornin/crrl/README.md

     one](https://github.com/jerinjacobk/armv8_pmu_cycle_counter_el0)
     works for me.

+  - On riscv64gc, the cycle counter is accessed directly.
+In general, that counter is not enabled and all benches return zero; to enable the cycle counter, run the benchmark binary inside the `perf` tool (which comes with the `linux-tools`).

-  - On architectures other than i386, x86-64 and aarch64, benchmark
+  - On architectures other than i386, x86-64, aarch64 and riscv64gc,
-    code will simply not compile.
+    benchmark code will simply not compile.

 # TODO